exogen/graphbrainz/docs/extensions/README.md

   the data source doesn’t support batching, it will dedupe in-flight requests for the same key, preventing extra requests before the response has been cached.
-* Use a configurable cache (the `cacheMap` option to DataLoader is a good place to put it) and make sure you aren’t caching everything indefinitely by accident.
+* Use a configurable cache and make sure you aren’t caching everything indefinitely by accident.
+The `cacheMap` option to DataLoader is a good place to put it.
-* Get as much configuration from environment variables as possible, so that people can just run the standalone server instead of writing code.
+* Get as much configuration from environment variables as possible, so that people can just run the standalone server instead of writing server code.
 If you need more complex configuration, use a single object on the `options` object as a namespace for your extension’s options.
 * Don’t be afraid to rename fields returned by third-party APIs when translating them to the GraphQL schema.
 Consistency with GraphQL conventions and the GraphBrainz schema is more desirable than consistency with the original API